-There are mobiles hanging around my home, and my parents' house that I made over 11 years ago.
+There are mobiles hanging around my home, and my parents' house that I made 12 years ago.
 Although some of them were made with aluminum wires (which dull with time), the mobiles themselves are in wonderful condition.

 There is a Giant Summer Sky Paper Crane Mobile hanging in my living room right now that has endured 4 moves and years of children accidentally hitting it with balloons and balls (although they really shouldn't be playing with a ball inside the house).
 The birds have never torn or gotten crumpled in all this time.